Contractor Deposit Amount in Ottawa (2026)

 How much deposit should I give a contractor in Ottawa?

-Industry standard 2026: under $5K project 0-30%, $5K-$100K project 10-25%, large reno $100K+ 5-15% with staged progress draws.
-Above 25% on contracts under $100K is a red flag.
+Industry standard in 2026: under $5K project 0-30%, $5K-$100K project 10-25%, and large renovations over $100K 5-15% with staged progress draws.
+Anything above 25% on a contract under $100K is a red flag worth questioning before you pay.

 Is 50% deposit normal for a contractor?

-Is contractor deposit legal in Ontario?
+Is a contractor deposit legal in Ontario?

 Can I get my deposit back if the contractor doesn't show up?